 In her sculptures, materials as diverse as polished horn, blown glass, pumped air, light, water or agricultural milk powder are transformed by actions involving pressure, tension and release.
 Her work evokes intangible encounters between radically different materialities, creating a space for objects to communicate and resonate with one another.

-Following her residency at Gasworks from April to June 2019, Lauren will continue her empirical research and studio-based experiments concerning material suspension and boundary dissolution.
-She will also research on the writings of little known Irish-born early explorer, writer and scientist Martha Craig (b. c1875), looking at her texts and lectures on the aurora borealis, material dissolve and the ability for materials to ‘travel’.
+Following her residency at Gasworks from April to June 2019, the artist will continue her empirical research and studio-based experiments concerning material suspension and boundary dissolution.
+As a point of departure for her new body of work, Gault is researching on the writings of Irish-born early explorer, writer and self-educated scientist Martha Craig (born around 1875), including unpublished manuscripts and rare editions of her lectures on the aurora borealis and the ability for materials to ‘travel’.

 A distant relative of the artist, Martha Craig’s forgotten 1907 science-fiction novel, Men on Mars (anonymously published under a mysterious pseudonym, ‘Mithra’), and her visionary ideas about physics will form the basis for Gault’s forthcoming exhibition at Gasworks.

 Lauren Gault's exhibition is commissioned and produced by Gasworks.
 She is the fourth artist to take part in the Freelands Gasworks Partnership, a programme for emerging artists based outside of London.
 Made possible thanks to a generous grant from the Freelands Foundation, the programme combines a three-month residency with a solo exhibition at Gasworks.
 The previous participants were Jamie Crewe, Rachal Bradley and Libita Clayton.

 Lauren Gault's exhibition will later travel to The Tetley in Leeds.